 Korea - eCommerceKorea - eCommerce

-E-commerce is a key component of the overall consumer market in Korea, a country with nearly 90 percent broadband internet and smartphone penetration.
+E-commerce is a key component of the overall consumer market in Korea, a country with 99.2 percent of households having internet access via PC, mobile, or another device.
 Characteristics of e-commerce in Korea include:

 - Under the KORUS FTA, express courier service mailed goods under $200 are duty free when sourced from the U.S., and ‘made in the USA’ items under $1,000 are exempt from KORUS FTA documentation.